WCW Nitro Revisited

 6. Torrie (Torrie Wilson)

 Torrie - like many in this list - was actually a successful fitness model sooner than a wrestler, manager or valet.
 They came in during the late 90s not knowing about the business and had to roll with the punches, so to speak.
 Torrie began on Nitro in one of the most contrived segments for the history of professional wrestling.
 A "hidden" camera followed her as she welcomed herself into David Flair's private life.
-Her role was to seduce David into being loyal to Hollywood Hogan and the nWo and have him turn against his father, Ric Flair.
+Her role was to seduce David into being loyal to Hollywood Hogan and the nWo, and have him turn against his father, Ric Flair.
 Torrie as "Samantha" was the succubus to accomplish the task and she did that.
 The angle was so hokey and poorly orchestrated that it exemplified the terrible shift toward trailer park soap opera drama that soon became the status quo for professional wrestling.
 Torrie got awkwardly shuffled around after that eventually landing with "The Franchise" Shane Douglas.
 Douglas, like most of the ECW imports, never fit in well with WCW and this hurt Torrie's appeal.
 She turned into an obnoxious brat to draw the ire of the fans.
-It was a paltry attempt.
+It was a paltry attempt at heat.
 Torrie was certainly not a wrestler or a manager.
 She was a valet and could have been used more effectively at WCW, but then that wouldn't have been part of the McMahon master plan.

 5. Kimberly (Kimberly Page, nee Bacon)

 Kimberly was a talent utilized very well in the WCW.
 She had multiple roles as valet to Diamond Dallas Page (as the Diamond Doll), Johnny B. Badd and The Booty Man (as the Booty Babe).
 She epitomized the role of the valet, as she cheered for her guys and feigned shock when they were being beaten or injured.
 She had high energy when entering the ring area.
-Once the nWo formed, Kimberly was ready to inaugurate the Nitro Girls where she would fit in nicely.
+Once the nWo formed, Kimberly was ready to inaugurate the Nitro Girls where she would fit in very nicely.
 However, Macho Man Randy Savage began harassing Kimberly attempting to force her membership into the nWo.
 DDP took exception to this affront and an entertaining feud began between the two couples of Savage and Miss Elizabeth with DDP and Kimberly.
-For a time Kimberly would valet for DDP and her entrance with him had great energy and was iconic for the Nitro era of WCW.
+For a time, Kimberly would valet for DDP and her entrance with him had great energy and was iconic for the Nitro era of WCW.
 Later, Kimberly was in a story line with Scott Steiner where his fragile ego had him stalking women that spurned his advances.
 Kimberly was one of those coveted women.
 Kimberly heel-turned in 2000 and the whole angle was totally pointless and embarrassing.
 It was another example of how effectively WCW was tanked.

 4. Midajah (Melinda Midajah McCallum)